Dow Chemical settles price-fixing case after Justice Scalia's death

 The chemicals company was found liable by a federal jury in Kansas in February 2013 in the class-action lawsuit, which alleged Dow had conspired to artificially inflate polyurethane prices.

-Dow filed a petition in the Supreme Court arguing that the judgment violated class action law in multiple ways, particularly with respect to two rulings authored by Justice Scalia, one in 2011 favoring Wal-Mart Stores Inc (WMT.N) and another in 2013 favoring Comcast Corp (CMCSA.O).
+Dow filed a petition in the Supreme Court arguing that the judgement violated class action law in multiple ways, particularly with respect to two rulings authored by Justice Scalia, one in 2011 favouring Wal-Mart Stores Inc (WMT.N) and another in 2013 favouring Comcast Corp (CMCSA.O).

 Justice Scalia died earlier this month.
 The next justice could tilt the balance of the nation's highest court, which was left with four conservatives and four liberals.